What Is a Visual Designer? (+ How to Become One in 5 Steps)

 Design logos, infographics, and icons.

-The average annual salary for a visual designer in India is ₹3,65,947 [1].
-Several factors can influence the salary of a visual designer, including industry, specialisation, expertise level, and company.
+The average annual salary for a visual designer in Canada is $67,094.
+According to Glassdoor, visual designers report an additional yearly pay of $3,010 [1].
+Several factors can influence the salary of a visual designer, including industry, specialization, expertise level, and company.

-It is not mandatory to have a degree, but you may consider a degree in graphic design or a similar field.
-Typical areas of study include visual communication, graphic design, and fine arts.
+While a bachelor's degree isn't necessary if you have the experience and portfolio an employer is looking for, getting one can help you advance your career in visual design.
+Common areas of study include communication design, graphic design, and visual arts.
 You can learn more about pursuing this career path in the following walkthrough.

 1. Build essential skills.
 Creativity is a critical component of a visual designer’s role.
-You must be able to strategise using colour, lines, typography, and white space.
-Since visual designers often work closely with design teams and companies to create brand imagery, you must possess excellent written and verbal communication skills.
+You must be able to strategize the use of colour, lines, typography, and white space.
+Since visual designers often work closely with design teams and companies to create brand imagery, you must also possess excellent written and verbal communication skills.

-2. Familiarise yourself with visual design tools.
-A few of the most popular visual design tools include Figma, Adobe Photoshop, and Canva.
-You can get started with Canva and practice creating your digital products for free with the following Guided Project:

 3. Enhance your resume.
 Transitioning into a new role can be intimidating when you haven’t yet gained on-the-job experience.
-In place of experience, visual designers can build portfolios of their best work.
-These portfolios allow job seekers to showcase specific skills and knowledge.
-You can create your portfolio by working on projects independently or enrolling in a Guided Project like the one mentioned above.
+In lieu of experience, visual designers can build portfolios of their best work.
+These portfolios provide job seekers with an opportunity to showcase specific skills and knowledge.
+You can build your portfolio by working on projects independently or enrolling in a Guided Project like the one mentioned above.

 4. Choose an area of focus.
-Another way to increase your competitiveness as a candidate is to choose a specialisation.
-For example, suppose you plan to become a visual designer specialising in UI design.
-Consider earning a UI/UX design certificate from the California Institute of Arts or a UX Design Professional Certificate from Google.
+Another way to increase your competitiveness as a candidate is to choose a specialization.
+For example, suppose you plan to become a visual designer specializing in UI design.
+In that case, you may consider earning a UI/UX design certificate from the California Institute of Arts.

 5. Stay current with the industry.
 When you stay up-to-date with the visual design industry, you can demonstrate expertise to employers and learn about the latest trends and technologies.
 You can follow industry experts on social media or subscribe to relevant blogs and YouTube channels.
-Check out relevant Slack channels like the Designed Slack discussion to explore design processes and tools, visual design jobs, and more for peer-to-peer connection.
+For peer-to-peer connection, check out relevant Slack channels like the Designed Slack discussion to explore design processes and tools, visual design jobs, and more.

-Continue building your visual design expertise by enrolling in The Language of Design: Form and Meaning, a course from the California Institute of the Arts, or explore a Specialisation with the UX Design Professional Certificate from Google.

 Editorial Team